SixSq/old.sixsq.github.com/_posts/legal/2016-10-01-legal-general-terms-and-conditions.md

 layout: article_legal
 title: General Terms and Conditions
 subtitle: This agreement describes the general terms and conditions for SixSq products and services.
+summary: This EULA applies to Nuvla, SlipStream (on premise and managed by SixSq) and NuvlaBox.
 category: legal
 sub: general_terms
 permalink: /legal/general-terms